build-on-aws/content/posts/well-arch-chatbot/index.md

 An embedding is a vector (list) of floating-point numbers.
 The distance between two vectors measures their relatedness.
 Small distances suggest high relatedness and large distances suggest low relatedness.

-This [OpenAI Notebook](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb) provides a full end to end example of creating text embeddings
+This [OpenAI Notebook](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb) provides a full end-to-end example of creating text embeddings.

-Here is an example of how the text looks like as an embedding, an list of 1536 numbers that represent the text.
+Here is an example of how the text looks as an embedding, a list of 1536 numbers that represent the text.

 ![Example Text Embeddings](images/token_emb.png)